adamhinton/inv-todo/README.md

 #### APP STATE:

 [todoList, setTodoList] --- get from localStorage if I have time \
-each Todo is an object: {text: string, isCompleted: boolean}
+each Todo is an object: {id: number, text: string, isCompleted: boolean}

 ### Header.js